 Tours at top microbreweries in the West offer a peek behind the scenes—and samples, too.

-- Follow your folly is the motto at New Belgium Brewing in Fort Collins, Colo., which employs a full-time director of fun.
+- "Follow your folly" is the motto at New Belgium Brewing in Fort Collins, CO, which employs a full-time director of fun.
 The brewery’s good spirits are in evidence during tours, which are led by wisecracking guides and include a trip down a slide.
-(800) 622-4044, newbelgium.com.
+Free.

-This article was first published in March 2012.
+This article was first published in March 2012 and updated in August 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.